-Santa Catalina Island, CA
+Best Activities on Santa Catalina Island, CA

 We try to get to Santa Catalina Island, California, at least once a year.
 It's approximately 26 miles off the coast of Los Angeles, and a great place to see pristine underwater kelp forests or just relax.
-It's got that laid-back island vibe, and very few vehicles other than the occasional golf cart.
+With a local population under 4,000, it's got that laid-back island vibe, and very few vehicles other than the occasional golf cart.

 If you don't want to snorkel or scuba, you can still witness the abundant underwater life with a semi-submersible boat ride.
 If you're there during the Summer months, you can witness the fabled flying fish at night!
 Another activity for the evening is catching a movie at the nostalgic art deco theater inside the casino.

 Catalina Island was once owned by William Wrigley, Jr., and during it's heyday from the 1920's through the 1950's was the site of Hollywood films, lavish celebrity parties in the casino, and even the Chicago Cubs Spring training camp!
-For more about the history of the island, visit the Catalina Island Museum.
+For more about the history of the island, we recommend a visit to the new Catalina Island Museum.